Are you a wave sailor looking for a high-performance sail?

-The Ezzy Wave is our flagship sail.
-We recommend the Ezzy Wave to every wave sailor.
-The Ezzy Wave carries the Ezzy traditions of easy handing and high quality while also being one of the lightest wave sails on the market, with the 4.7 weighing in under the 3kg mark.
+The Ezzy Wave carries the Ezzy traditions of easy handling and high quality while also being one of the lightest wave sails on the market, with the 4.7 weighing in under the 3kg mark.

-When we introduced the Ezzy Wave in 2020, our goal with the sail was to make a sail that provides early planing and power for onshore conditions as well as dynamic maneuverability and handling for side-shore wave riding.
+When we introduced the first version of the Ezzy Wave in 2020, our goal with the sail was to make a sail that provides early planing and power for onshore conditions as well as dynamic maneuverability and handling for side-shore wave riding.

 The Ezzy Wave makes us proud because it represents our lifetime of dedication to the craft of sailmaking and—most of all—our love of windsurfing.